Building a bright, sustainable future

 Koshkonong Solar Energy Center

 Solar Now is an innovative We Energies program that produces clean energy for all customers.
-Under the Solar Now program, We Energies partners with large business, nonprofit and government customers to host solar panels.
+Under the Solar Now program, We Energies has established partnerships with large business, nonprofit and government customers to host solar panels.
 We Energies leases space for the panels on roofs and unused land.
 Working with customers across the state, We Energies has completed projects with numerous partners including Harley-Davidson, University of Wisconsin — Parkside, the City of Racine, the School District of New Berlin, and Washington County.

 Glacier Hills Wind Park